 The major health effect from exposure to high levels of nitrogen dioxide is the risk of acute and chronic respiratory disease.
 Like ozone, nitrogen dioxide typically is not directly emitted, but it is formed through a rapid reaction between nitric oxide and atmospheric oxygen.
 Nitric oxide and nitrogen dioxide are collectively called oxides of nitrogen and are major contributors to ozone formation.
 Nitrogen dioxide also contributes to the formation of respirable particulate matter (see discussion of respirable particulate matter below) and fine particulate matter through the formation of nitrate compounds.
 At atmospheric concentrations, nitrogen dioxide is only potentially irritating.
 In high concentrations, the result is a brownish-red cast to the atmosphere and reduced visibility.

 Sulfur Dioxide The major health effect from exposure to sulfur dioxide is acute and chronic respiratory disease.
 Exposure may cause narrowing of the airways, which may cause wheezing, chest tightness, and shortness of breath.
 Sulfur dioxide can also react with water in the atmosphere to form acids (or “acid rain”), which can cause damage to vegetation and man-made materials.
 The main source of sulfur dioxide is coal and fuel oil combustion in power plants and industries, as well as diesel fuel combustion in motor vehicles.
 Generally, the highest levels of sulfur dioxide are found near large industrial complexes.
 In recent years, sulfur dioxide concentrations have been reduced by the increasingly stringent controls placed on stationary source emissions of sulfur dioxide and by limiting the sulfur content in fuel.
-Sulfur dioxide concentrations in southern California have been reduced to levels well below the state and national ambient air quality standards, but further reductions in emissions are needed to attain compliance with ambient air quality standards for sulfates, respirable particulate matter, and fine particulate matter, to which sulfur dioxide is a contributor.
+Sulfur dioxide concentrations in southern California have been reduced to levels well below the State and national ambient air quality standards, but further reductions in emissions are needed to attain compliance with ambient air quality standards for sulfates, respirable particulate matter, and fine particulate matter, to which sulfur dioxide is a contributor.

 Particulate Matter